mristin/bimprove-scenarios/ontology/drone_recording/scenario.md

 Alignment of coordinate systems

-Localization (GPS, drift etc.)
+Localization (GPS, drift, indoor etc.)

 data formats for point clouds and images

 boxed device / boxed hardware

-how are we supposed to transfer the data? ethernet? wifi?
+how are we supposed to transfer the data? ethernet? wifi? how is the data transferred to the backend?

-when the drone lands?
+when the drone lands / safety?

-charging station needs to be measured as well!
+charging station needs to be measured as well / located precisely!

 ## Summary